 Reverse engineering is the process of working out how something functions, or achieving an end results by working backwards (hence the name).
 It is a popular method for companies that know what they want to achieve but aren’t sure how to get there, or where an old part that is no longer available is required for production.

-At Thompson Precision, we have the experience, expertise and technology to reverse engineer almost anything, in fact we love a challenge and getting stuck in to a project of this nature is something that we absolutely love.
+At Thompson Precision, we have the experience, expertise and technology to reverse engineer almost anything, in face we love relish a challenge and getting stuck in to a project of this nature is something that we absolutely love.
 It’s that love, care and attention that keeps our customers coming back time and time again.

 How we got Started in Reverse Engineering

 Our early days started as instrument makers followed by war work.
 This high volume automotive component engineering, hydraulic motor and cylinder manufacturing along with pioneering robotic systems in the 1960’s and 1970’s lead to our adoption of the 1st computer numerically control CNC technology.
 This history has shaped the company and made it what it is today.

 We specialise in high precision CNC machining, assembly, casting, fabrication and reverse engineering employing the most modern CNC milling, CNC turning, 3D design and laser scanning systems.

 Our knowledge ensures we do the job right first time

 This substantial investment coupled with our understanding of the very latest production methods as well as those from the past means that we can offer, we believe, gives you an unparalleled reverse engineering service.